CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Results and Discussions

 \section{Results and Discussions}

-The model’s specific sinusoidal perturbation produces a characteristic $\ell$ dependence: the induced correlation $C_{\ell,\ell+1}$ as shown in Figure \ref{fig:huhgygft}.
+The model’s specific sinusoidal perturbation produces a characteristic $\ell$ dependence: Figure~\ref{fig:huhgygft} which compares the estimated correlation $C_{\ell,\ell+1}$ from the Planck PR4 \texttt{Commander} map (blue solid line) for different $\ell$-values with the theoretical prediction for the best–fit parameters $\alpha$, $\kappa$ and $\omega$ (orange line) in the multipole range 2--63.
+The blue shaded band shows the corresponding $1\sigma$ uncertainty on the Planck PR4 \texttt{Commander} data.
 To further investigate the multipole dependence of the signal, we present the binned values of the statistic $S_H$ in Table \ref{tab:com_statistics}.
 This provides a more granular view of the contributions to the cumulative statistic.
 The analysis indicates that the dominant contribution to the overall signal arises from the lower multipole bins (e.g., $\ell=2-22$), which is consistent with the large-scale nature of the hemispherical asymmetry anomaly.
 We restrict our analysis to multipoles $\ell < 64$, where hemispherical asymmetry signals are strongest in observations.

 In order to determine the significance of the hemispherical anisotropy in data, we generated an ensemble of 10{,}000 ideal CMB temperature maps using the best-fit cosmological parameters \cite{Tristram_2024} from the Planck PR4 \texttt{Commander} likelihood.
 These parameters include $H_0 = \mathbf{67.64\pm0.52}~\mathrm{km\,s^{-1}\,Mpc^{-1}}$, $\Omega_b h^2 = \mathbf{0.02224\pm0.00025}$, $\Omega_c h^2 = \mathbf{0.1183\pm0.0024}$, scalar amplitude $A_s = \mathbf{(2.16\pm0.13)\times 10^{-9}}$, scalar spectral index $n_s = \mathbf{0.9678\pm0.0072}$, and optical depth $\tau = \mathbf{0.0753\pm0.0322}$.
 We used the \texttt{CAMB} code \cite{Lewis_2000, Howlett_2012} to compute the theoretical angular power spectrum $C_\ell$ up to $\ell_{\max} = 95$, ensuring consistency with large-scale anisotropy analysis.
 For each simulated map, we computed the corresponding $S_H$ value, and compiled the results into a distribution.
 The resulting histogram, shown in Fig.~\ref{fig:saitc}, depicts the distribution of $S_H$ values over 10000 valid maps (maps that existed in the input directory).
 The distribution is approximately Gaussian, centered near the mean theoretical expectation for the isotropic $\Lambda$CDM model, and provides a baseline for estimating the $p$-value when comparing real CMB data against simulations.
 The corresponding p-value for the range, $\ell = 2-63$, is given in Table \ref{tab:com_statistics}, along with the p-values of other bins.